tobiz/OGN-Flight-Logger_V2/README.md

-# OGN-Flight-Logger
+# OGN-Flight-Logger_V2
-DEVELOPMENT IS NOW CONTINUING AS: OGN-Flight-Logger_V2
+DEVELOPMENT OF OGN-Flight-Logger IS NOW CONTINUING AS: OGN-Flight-Logger_V2

 Python APRS/OGN program to log flight times, durations and maximum heights achieved